Alaina-dev/Customer-churn-data-analysis/README.md

 ## Future Work
 This dataset could be extended into predictive modelling by encoding categorical variables and scaling numerical features for machine-learning algorithms.

-Step 5: Add screenshots (optional but powerful)
-Take 1–2 clean screenshots of:
-• the full dashboard
-• the key churn insight section
-Add them under the README using Markdown: